Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: 2-parameter families of embeddings

 \end{lemma}

-There are two different types of intersections that can occur; boundary intersections and interior intersections, and these correspond to distinct changes of the finger/Whitney data.
-Moreover, the two types of intersections will occur generically for distinct $s$-parameter values.
-Figure \ref{F: Cerf graphic for slides} depicts a subset of the Cerf graphic for $H$ that contains two familes of finger moves.
-We extend the local finger discs for the lower family up and the local finger arcs for the upper family down to the set level $[0,1]\times \{t_*\}\times X$ between them.
+There are two types of generic intersections that can occur between finger arcs and finger discs when extending the $\mF\mW$-germs; boundary intersections and interior intersections.
+Moreover, these intersections will correspond to distinct changes in the finger/Whitney data.
+They are the analog of a handle slide that occurs in generic 1-parameter families of gradient like vector fields.
+To see this, we extend the local finger discs for the lower family up and the local finger arcs for the upper family down to a common set level $[0,1]\times \{t_*\}\times X$ between them.
 Here we apply Lemma \ref{L: GP for arcs and disc}.
 Then the family of finger arcs will intersect the family of finger discs at isolated points at isolated times.
 We have indicated this in the graphic with the purple arrow indicating a boundary intersection and a blue arrow an interior intersection.